astronomer/docs/software_versioned_docs/version-0.29/manage-platform-users.md

 ## System roles

-The System Admin role on Astronomer Software brings a range of cluster-wide permissions that supersedes Workspace-level access and allows a user to monitor and take action across Workspaces, Deployments and Users within a single cluster.
+The System Admin role on Astronomer Software brings a range of cluster-wide permissions that supersedes Workspace-level access and allows a user to monitor and take action across Workspaces, Deployments, and Users within a single cluster.

 On Astronomer, System Admins specifically can: